 Now for the super fun part (because we soon get to enjoy): assembling and baking this scrumptious homemade lasagna recipe!

-So, to layer lasagna, start with a little sauce on the bottom of your baking dish (to prevent things from sticking) and then there’s 3 whole layers.
+So, to layer lasagna, start with a little sauce on the bottom of your baking dish (to prevent things from sticking) and then there are 3 whole layers.
 The final layer gets a whole bunch of fresh mozzarella.
 It seriously bakes up beautifully!

 - Spread just a little meat sauce over top so the noodles don’t stick when baking.

-- Then, it’s a layer of noodles.
+- Then it’s a layer of lasagna noodles.
 Note: I used fresh noodles here and just made it fit.
 Use what you have on hand or prefer.
-If using dried noodles, cook per package instructions before layering in the lasagna recipe.
+If using dried noodles, cook according to package instructions before layering in the lasagna recipe.

 - Spread ⅓ of the meat sauce on top of noodles.

-- Then, dollop ⅓ of the cottage cheese mixture.
-I like to ‘dollop’ rather than spread over the meat sauce because (1) it’s thick and (2) I don’t want to muddle those layers too much.
+- Then dollop ⅓ of the cottage cheese mixture.
+I like to dollop rather than spread over the meat sauce because it’s thick and I don’t want to muddle those layers too much.

 - Top with 1.5 cups of shredded mozzarella.
-Then, repeat TWO more times (noodles to mozzarella, but the last layer, don’t spread on shredded mozzarella).
+Then repeat the layers two more times (lasagna noodles, meat sauce, cottage cheese mixture, and mozzarella, but the last layer, don’t spread on shredded mozzarella).

 - Spread on fresh mozzarella.

-- Stick 6 to 8 toothpicks (soaked in water first before using and mostly stuck out so you can easily remove later).
+- Stick 6 to 8 wooden toothpicks (soaked in water first before using and mostly stuck out so you can easily remove later).
 This helps prevent the aluminum foil from sticking to the cheese.
-Ain’t nobody got time for lost cheese, am I right?
 Cover with aluminum foil, place on a baking tray (to catch any spills) and bake.
-Remove aluminum foil partway through (along with toothpicks) and continue baking until the cheese gets all nice, golden brown and bubbly.
+Remove aluminum foil partway through (along with toothpicks) and continue baking the lasagna until it’s bubbly and the cheese gets all nice, melty and golden brown.

-You’ll want to let the lasagna cool a little before digging in.
+- Once done, let the lasagna cool a little before digging in.
 This gives the lasagna a chance to settle.
-Then, you can garnish with some fresh herbs, like basil and parsley.
-Enjoy!
+Then you can garnish with some fresh herbs, like basil and parsley.

 Besides the cottage cheese layer (which also includes Parmesan), I love to use a combination of shredded mozzarella and fresh mozzarella.